Christian-bustelo/OpenOndemand_Avogadro/README.md

 # Batch Connect - Avogadro

-A Batch Connect app designed for OSC OnDemand that launches Avogadro in a cluster node.
+A Batch Connect app designed for HPC Now!
+OnDemand that launches Avogadro in a node of the cluster.

 ## Prerequisites

-This Batch Connect app requires the following software be installed on the **compute nodes** that the batch job is intended to run on (**NOT** the OnDemand node):
+This Batch Connect app requires the following software be installed on the **compute nodes** that the batch job is intended to run on (**NOT** the OnDemand Server node):

 - [Avogadro]
 - [Xfce Desktop] 4+